 A. Predators on Wings Show

 The "Predators on Wings" show offers a fascinating look at some of the world's most famed winged predators.
-It seeks to dispel common misconceptions about these birds, highlighting their crucial role in ecosystems.
+This animal presentation seeks to dispel common misconceptions about these birds merely being fierce and formidable creatures, highlighting their crucial role in ecosystems while being unrivalled champions of the skies.
 Showtimes are available on both weekdays and weekends, providing flexibility for visitors.

 B. Wings of the World Show